mufasa1976/calcmaster/frontend/README.md

 }
 ```

-Also add a [Proxy-Configuration](proxy.conf.json) to the `serve` Section so that all Calls to `/api` would be redirected
+Also add a [Proxy-Configuration](src/proxy.conf.mjs) to the `serve` Section so that all Calls to `/api` and `/webjars`
-to the Spring-Boot Application.
+would be redirected to the Spring-Boot Application.

 ```yaml
 ...